meker12/commerce-channels.en/help/amazon-sales-channel/common-order-processing.md

 ---
 title: Common Order Processing Tasks
+description: Use the corresponding Commerce orders created for Amazon orders to manage order activity and processing in the Commerce Admin.
 ---

 # Common order processing tasks

 [[!DNL Commerce] order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"} can manage your Amazon orders, including emailing the buyer, fulfilling the order (shipping), issuing credits/refunds, adding comments, and more.
-To manage your Amazon orders, your [**Import Amazon Orders**](./order-settings.md) setting must be set `Enabled` so that corresponding [!DNL Commerce] orders are created when Amazon orders are received.
+To manage your Amazon orders, your [**Import Amazon Orders**](./order-settings.md) setting must be set to `Enabled` so that corresponding [!DNL Commerce] orders are created when Amazon orders are received.
 Amazon order information shows in the *Recent Orders* section of the store dashboard.

 When enabled, corresponding [!DNL Commerce] orders are created for Amazon orders, and the Amazon order number shows in the _Order Number_ column.
 If a corresponding [!DNL Commerce] order is created, click the order number to open the order in the [!DNL Commerce] [order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"} page.
 You can manage the order as you do your other [[!DNL Commerce] order processing](https://docs.magento.com/user-guide/sales/order-processing.html){target="_blank"}.